idarlington/books-api/readme.md

 ## Assumptions and design choices

+- production instances will have the admin server port for internal requests only.
+- new york times api doesn't actually provide the publication year of a book, it is assumed that the year of publication is similar to the year the book appear on a bestseller list.

 ## Improvements

 This implementation can be improved in these areas:

+- more metrics
 - pagination of responses to clients
-- more metrics
 - more unit tests for components
 - integration testing
-- supervising the created resources
+- improve request metering